advisory/django-tenants/README.rst

     TENANT_MODEL = "customers.Client" # app.Model
     TENANT_DOMAIN_MODEL = "customers.Domain" # app.Model
+    TENANT_DATABASE = 'other_db'  # name of a different database
+    TENANT_SELECTION_METHOD = 'domain' or 'session'  # select how the connection is switched TENANT_SESSION_KEY = 'tenant_schema'  # store the selected schema in the session

 Now run ``migrate_schemas``, this will sync your apps to the ``public`` schema.